This Step: Get a Drivers License

 - No carrying more passengers than seat belts in your car

-- You will receive a mandatory 90-day suspension if you accumulate six or more points or if you're convicted of driving 26 miles per hour or more over the posted speed limit
+- You will receive a mandatory suspension for 90 days if you accumulate 6 points or more if you're convicted of driving 26 MPH or more over the posted speed limit

 *You may drive between 11 p.m. and 5 a.m. if you are involved in public or charitable service, a member of a volunteer fire company or employed during those hours.
 But the catch is you must carry a notarized affidavit or certificate of authorization from your employer, supervisor or fire chief indicating your probable schedule of activities.
 Keep this notarized affidavit with your driver’s license.